laravel/vapor-docs/1.0/projects/deployments.md

 fi
 ```

+3. Next, commit and push any change to the `master` branch so that Chipper CI will deploy your application.

 :::warning Docker Based Runtimes

-If you plan to use docker based runtimes in your Vapor environment, you must purchase a Chipper CI paid plan and enable Docker in each project that you'd like to use it in.
+If you plan to use Docker based runtimes to run your Vapor application, you must purchase a Chipper CI paid plan and enable Docker in each project that contains a Docker based Vapor application.
 :::

-3. Once you are done, commit and push any change to the `master` branch so Chipper CI can deploy your application.